saka-labs/near-ft-transfers/README.md

   batchSize: 100,              // Max items per batch (1-100)
   interval: 500,               // Polling interval in ms
-  minQueueToProcess: 1,        // Min items before processing });
+  minQueueToProcess: 1,        // Min items before processing
+  maxRetries: 5,               // Max retry attempts before stalling (default: 5) });
 ```

+### Retry and Stalling Behavior

+The system implements automatic retry logic with a configurable maximum:

+1. **Retry Counter**: Each time a batch fails, the `retry_count` is incremented for all items in that batch
+2. **Max Retries**: When `retry_count` exceeds `maxRetries` (default: 5), the item is automatically marked as `stalled`
+3. **Stalled Items**: Items marked as stalled are excluded from the queue and won't be retried automatically
+4. **Manual Recovery**: Stalled items can be manually unstalled via API endpoints:
+   - `PATCH /transfer/:id/unstall` - Unstall a single item
+   - `PATCH /transfers/unstall` - Unstall multiple items or all stalled items

+**Example Scenario:**
+- Item fails 6 times (retry_count = 6)
+- maxRetries is set to 5
+- Item is automatically marked as `is_stalled = 1`
+- Item no longer appears in `queue.peek()` results
+- Admin can review the error via `GET /transfers?is_stalled=true`
+- Admin can unstall via `PATCH /transfer/:id/unstall` after fixing the underlying issue

 ---